ravis-nrel/ravis/README.md

 ]
 ```

+For more details and definitions please see https://github.com/ravis-nrel/ravis/tree/main/server#apiv1sites.
 Regardless of the storage mechanism chosen for the region and plant data, this format is what the client is able to consume and hence the output of the API must be consistent with this example format.

 ### Forecast
 Forecast data is published by forecasters.
 This project does not provide any built-in forecasters, however a static example of forecast data is included for demonstration purposes.
 The data format retrieved from the API must adhere to the following formats in order for RAVIS to consume them.